geekymode/CollatzConjecture.jl/docs/src/index.md

 The Collatz Conjecture is a simple yet fascinating mathematical problem that asks: take any positive integer and repeatedly apply a basic rule until you reach 1.
 The rule is straightforward—if your number is even, divide it by 2; if it's odd, multiply by 3 and add 1.
 For example, starting with 7: 7 → 22 → 11 → 34 → 17 → 52 → 26 → 13 → 40 → 20 → 10 → 5 → 16 → 8 → 4 → 2 → 1.
 The conjecture claims that no matter which positive integer you start with, you will always eventually reach 1.
 Despite its elementary appearance, this problem has stumped mathematicians for decades—while it has been verified by computers for incredibly large numbers, no one has been able to prove it's true for all positive integers, making it one of the most famous unsolved problems in mathematics.

-# Collatz Conjecture Visualizations

-Welcome to the Collatz Conjecture Visualization package!
-This package provides tools for exploring and visualizing the famous Collatz conjecture through various mathematical and artistic representations.

 ## Overview